duongcgc/dimas/readme.txt

 == Copyright ==

-Dimas WordPress Dimas_Theme, 2020-2022 WordPress.org
+Dimas WordPress DM_Theme, 2020-2022 WordPress.org
 Dimas is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify